 Noha Mosaad has been working and volunteering in civil society for the past 4 years.
-She is passionate for civic engagement driving her to travel from her hometown to the capital to explore more opportunities and develop my skills to further serve the community.
+Her passion for civic engagement motivated her to travel from her hometown to the capital to explore more opportunities and develop her skills to further serve the community.

 Eager to learn, she joined a number of student activities and simulation models which enabled her to develop her leadership capacity and to acquire different set of skills including communication and problem solving.
-After graduation, she got accepted in the Lazord fellowship.
+After graduation, she was accepted into the Lazord Fellowship Program.
 The program helped her develop a wide range of technical skills such as project management, proposal writing and team building.
 It also allowed her to expand her network of professionals and non-profits in the field of development locally and internationally.